YaKartoshka/integration_api-s/instagram_messenger_api/IGReadme.md

 Add neccessary products to your App:  Messenger, Login via Facebook
 And follow this link and do all steps (https://developers.facebook.com/docs/messenger-platform/instagram/get-started)
 Before starting I advise to create another facebook account and instagram account for testing your App.
-You will get your user access token and your page acces token
+You will get your user access token, page acces token and page_id

 ## 3) Send a message